 Maybe you have found yourself homeschooling by accident.
-Maybe public school bullying, learning disabilities, other public school difficulties or even the coronavirus has landing you smack in the center of homeschooling and you don’t know where to look for good (and free) resources to get you started.
+Maybe public school bullying, learning disabilities, other public school difficulties, or even the coronavirus has landed you smack in the center of homeschooling and you don’t know where to look for good (and free) resources to get you started.

 Maybe you are just looking for resources to make sure you child who is only missing part of the school year won’t fall behind.